Northern Lights

 A natural light phenomenon characterized by bright, colored lights in the sky in the polar regions.
 This phenomenon is caused by collisions of charged solar wind and magnetospheric particles with the Earth’s high atmosphere.
 These collisions cause the emission of light when the energy of the particles is absorbed by the atmosphere.
 Aurorae are most common in areas near the geomagnetic poles and can take on a variety of colours and shapes, from green to pink or purple, and can appear as quiet arcs or rapidly changing shapes and patterns.

 Just to recap, aurorae are created when charged particles from the Sun reach the Earth, where they meet gases in the atmosphere.
 These solar particles are just like little travellers, zipping through space.
 When they reach our planet, they are drawn to the North and South poles by our lovely magnetic field.
 And this is where that amazing aurora you read about is created!
-When it comes to colours, green is probably the most common – and it’s produced when particles meet oxygen in the lower atmosphere.
+When it comes to colours, green is probably the most common – and it’s produced when particles meet oxygen in the lower atmosphere!
 If the particles float up to the top and come across oxygen in the upper layers, the light will turn red.
-And for all you people out there who adore blue and purple, the hero of the show is nitrogen.
+And for all you lovely people out there who adore blue and purple, the hero of the show is nitrogen.
 It’s absolutely amazing and you can see it more than twice!

 Year 2019